mc-hw/0001-555-latches/README.md

 <img src="images/photorelation/85_mk2_cutting.jpg" alt="Mark 2 cutting" style="width:300px;"/>
 <img src="images/photorelation/86_mk2_final.jpg" alt="Mark 2 final back" style="width:300px;"/>
 <img src="images/photorelation/87_mk2_final.jpg" alt="Mark 2 final front" style="width:300px;"/>

+### Mark 3

+- For Mark 3 a copper piece (~120 x ~100 mm) was cut.
+The edges were smoothed with file.
+- The surface (both sides) were cleaned with cleaning milk, sand paper (1000), Acetone and Isopropanol.
+- The copper layer was printed on a big piece of glossy page from magazine, 'Small drill mark' option selected.
+- The paths were transferred using Moisturising polish remover with paper wrapped around copper as envelope (seems worse than fine-cut piece).

+### Mark 4

+- For Mark 4 a copper piece (~120 x ~100 mm) was cut.
+The edges were smoothed with file.
+- The surface (both sides) were cleaned with cleaning milk, sand paper (1000), Acetone and Isopropanol.
+- The copper layer was printed on a big piece of glossy page from magazine, 'Small drill mark' option selected.
+- The paths were transferred using Moisturising polish remover with paper fine cut and stuck to copper using paper tape.

+### Mark 5

+- For Mark 5 a copper piece (~120 x ~100 mm) was cut.
+The edges were smoothed with file.
+- The surface (both sides) were cleaned with cleaning milk, sand paper (1000), Acetone and Isopropanol.
+- The copper layer was printed on a big piece of glossy page from magazine, 'No drill mark' option selected.
+- The paths were transferred using Moisturising polish remover with paper fine cut and stuck to copper using paper tape.

+### Mark 6

+- For Mark 6 a copper piece (~120 x ~100 mm) was cut.
+The edges were smoothed with file.
+- The surface (both sides) were cleaned with cleaning milk, sand paper (1000), Acetone and Isopropanol.
+- The copper layer was printed on a big piece of glossy page from magazine, 'No drill mark' option selected.
+- The paths were transferred using Moisturising polish remover with paper fine cut and stuck to copper using paper tape.

 ## PCB ordering